FairSNA: Algorithmic Fairness in Social Network Analysis: Conclusion

 In this paper, we discussed the taxonomy of fairSNA, followed by various SNA-related research topics, including why fairness is an important aspect to be considered, how fairness can be defined, state-of-the-art, and our vision as future directions.
 We highlighted in Section \ref{section2} that most of the fair methods had been proposed in the past three years, and still, the research is in its infancy state.
 Fairness has not yet been explored for some problems, and we defined fairness constraints that can be considered for such problems.
 Most of the proposed methods in FairSNA are feature-aware and use in-processing techniques.
 However, feature-blind fair methods will be much more useful in SNA due to privacy concerns as well as the availability of limited features.
 Another important point to note is that individual fairness is mostly unexplored in SNA, and the price of fairness for achieving individual fairness is unknown.
 We observed that different network embedding techniques have been used to achieve fairness in downstream tasks, such as link prediction and influence maximization, and provide promising results.
 This direction can also be further explored for achieving fairness for other downstream tasks.

+Last but not least, we would like to highlight that within the wider fairness research community, the interdisciplinary nature of tackled problems has been widely acknowledged \cite{mulligan2019thing, de2024canon}.
+There are attempts to bridge the understanding gaps in terminology, formulation of research questions and used research methods in computing sciences, social sciences and humanities at large.
+Research community is asking foundational questions - \textit {How to determine the most suitable fairness metric for a particular use case?} \cite{hellman2020measuring, hertweck2021moral, weerts2023can, gajane2022survey}, \textit{Can we morally justify the ways how fairness metrics are optimized?} \cite{weerts2022does}, \textit{What types of bias and unfairness does the law address when it prohibits discrimination?}, \textit{What role can fairness metrics play in establishing legal compliance?} \cite{weerts2023algorithmic}, and \textit{Can fairness be automated?} \cite{weerts2023can}.
 Through this paper, we would like to get the attention of researchers, including network scientists, data scientists, and machine learning experts, towards this gap in research.
 We have discussed several open research directions that one can look at.
-In the future, this paper should motivate researchers to consider fairness while proposing solutions in social network analysis and computational social science.
+In future, this paper should motivate researchers to consider fairness while proposing solutions in social network analysis and computational social science.